john-french/distributed-systems-labs/protobuffers/README.md

 ```
 #### Tasks
 ##### Complete the following tasks, referring to the lecture notes and [Protocol Buffer Developer Guide](https://developers.google.com/protocol-buffers/docs/overview) where necessary.
 - `AddPerson.java` contains the static method `PromptForAddress` which is supposed to create and return a `Person` object.
-Right now it just prompts the user for some person data, and doesn't compile because it doesn't return a `Person`.
+Right now it  prompts the user for some person data, but doesn't compile because it doesn't return a `Person`.
 Complete this method by creating a `Person` object using the appropriate builders.
-Create a builder using the relevant objects `newBuilder()` method.
+A `Person` builder has already been created for you using `Person.newBuilder()`, and some of the fields have been set (`id`, `name`).
+Finish creating this person by
+- adding a phone number (Hint: you'll need a `PhoneNumberBuilder`)
+- calling `build()` and returning a `Person` object.
 Add your code where it says `ADD CODE HERE` :smiley:.

 <details><summary>Solution</summary>

 ```